dynatrace-oss-contrib/telegraf/plugins/outputs/dynatrace/README.md

 *required*: `false`

-Default dimensions will be added to every exported metric
+Default dimensions that will be added to every exported metric.

 ```toml
 default_dimensions = {